LaffertyDev/yarrt/README.md

 2. Lifetimes

 Unique to Rust (and to help with Ownership) we can specify non-mutable references.
 Since none of our created entities (`Hitables` and `Materials`) actually mutate after creation, we could use read-only references in the `HitRecord` structure.
 To do *that*, we would need to specify a `HitRecord` has the same lifetime as a `Ray`.

+## Todo

+1. Ray needs to take a reference to the Origin